NethServer/ns8-docs/webtop.rst

 Custom panels
 =============

-Custom panels display the `:ref:`custom_fields-section` and associated them to resources.
+Custom panels display the `:ref:`custom_fields-section` and associated them with resources.

 Users with the authorization to manage custom fields can access the configuration panel using the button at the top right: